Spread Footing 101: Your Guide To Spread Footing Foundations In Texas

 How To Fix Sinking Footings

 You may wonder how to fix sinking footings once issues begin to appear.
 The answer lies in professional foundation repair.
+G.L.
+Hunt has repaired sinking footings across Texas using three primary approaches:

 Depending on the severity, G.L.
 Hunt may recommend: